Ramanpreet1992/TaxCalculator/README.md

 If the API data is not fetched properly, a user friendly message is thrown.
 As in the image below.
 ![image](https://user-images.githubusercontent.com/56839995/150908344-99282e12-975c-42c4-aa8a-c9e50a3d46df.png)

-Test
+#Test

-A test case was wriiten
+A test case was written in App.test.js to test if the test works without crashing.